What is the naturalization test interview?

 During the interview, the officer is making sure your information is true and correct.
 He or she will ask lots of questions about the information on your application (Form N-400).
 At the same time, he or she is testing your English language skills.

-Some older individuals and some people with health problems or mental disabilities may be able to apply for an exception to the English language requirement.
-Here is information about who can qualify for an exception.
+Some older individuals and some people with health problems or mental disabilities may qualify for an exception to the English language requirement.

 Background questions and signing forms

 The officer will ask questions about your background.
 He or she may ask questions that were not on the application form.
-Here are some types of questions you might be asked:
+Be prepared for the questions you may be asked.

 When the questions are finished, you will need to sign a few documents, including your application and your photographs.